- What is DevOps?

 Automation plays a crucial role in DevOps.
 We need to implement automation from code generation, implementation, integration, deployment, testing, and monitoring.
 DevOps automation tools are software that help us in integrating and automating the delivery pipeline of DevOps.
 The entire DevOps lifecycle is integrated and made fluent through automation tools.
 Here are some of the best automation tools in the DevOps industry.

-List of DevOps automation Tools
+List of DevOps automation Tools:

 These tools will help you to automate and streamline business processes.
 Now that you know everything about DevOps tools, you can choose the best one for yourself.
 But to get the best of DevOps, just learning and using DevOps tools isn’t enough.
 One needs to be aware of DevOps best practices and implement them in their day-to-day business and processes.
 Here is the list of DevOps practices that can help.

 Apart from using DevOps tools, organizations using DevOps bring it to life by implementing certain practices.
 These DevOps practices are made constant throughout the Lifecycle.
 DevOps practices reflect continuous improvement, acceleration, and automation.
-Each DevOps best practice focuses on one or more phases of DevOps lifecycle.
+Each DevOps best practice focuses on one or more phases of the DevOps lifecycle.

 Some of the best practices for DevOps are: